 Are you looking for a way to buy now and pay later?
 If so, then we have the perfect solution for you!
-Our company specializes in providing catalogues that offer this type of service.
+Our company specialises in providing catalogues that offer this type of service.
 In today’s post, we are going to talk about our catalogue and what it offers.
 We will also discuss how many people it has helped with their financial needs.

 Buy now pay later isn’t new.
 If you’ve bought furniture, electronics or even a holiday in the past few decades, chances are you were offered it as part of your credit agreement.
 But buy now pay later is changing-it no longer applies just to big ticket items like your new sofa or cooker and it’s easier than ever to get this type of loan/credit.